 The type of arthroplasty recommended depends on the specific joint and its condition.
 Replacement surgery is often recommended for patients with severely damaged hip or knee joints in order to lessen pain and improve mobility.
 In this type of arthroplasty, the damaged joint is replaced with a prosthetic (artificial) joint made of metal, polyethylene, ceramics or a combination of materials.
 A repair procedure may be an alternative type of arthoplasty with less severe joint damage and might help delay or eliminate the need for replacement surgery.

 The Department of Orthopaedic Surgery at Brigham and Women's Hospital (BWH) provides innovative joint arthroplasty procedures delivered by our world-class orthopaedic program.
-Because of our expert, high-quality diagnosis and treatment, US News & World Report has consistently ranked our orthopaedic program as one of the best in the country.
+Because of our expert, high-quality diagnosis and treatment, U.S. News & World Report has consistently ranked our orthopaedic program as one of the best in the country.
 Our experienced orthopaedic surgery staff continually strives to raise the standards of care for joint arthroplasty by developing advanced surgical protocols and designing improved joint implants.
 Every year, hundreds of patients return to full, active lives thanks to the knee replacement and hip replacement surgeries provided by our skilled orthopaedic surgeons.

 BWH offers many innovative joint arthroplasty techniques.
 In addition to surgical replacement of damaged hip and knee joints, we also provide:

 Patients seeking arthroplasty for repair or replacement of damaged joints can receive treatment at four locations in the greater Boston area.
-Our staff of 40 orthopaedic specialists provides expert, comprehensive care to patients with joint damage, while encouraging patients to actively participate in their care and recovery.
+Our orthopaedic specialists provide expert, comprehensive care to patients with joint damage, while encouraging patients to actively participate in their care and recovery.
 The Department of Orthopaedic Surgery is part of the BWH Orthopaedic & Arthritis Center of Excellence, where every year thousands of patients are treated by our specialists in orthopaedic surgery, physiatry, rheumatology, and rehabilitation who work together with dedicated nurses, physician assistants, and other professionals, to provide state-of-the-art evaluation and treatment.